QinBrainLab/2020_CAR_preparedness/README.md

+# System Requirements
+## Hardware Requirements
+The lol package requires only a standard computer with enough RAM to support the operations defined by a user.
+For minimal performance, this will be a computer with about 2 GB of RAM.
+For optimal performance, we recommend a computer with the following specs:

+RAM: 16+ GB
+CPU: 4+ cores, 3.3+ GHz/core

+The runtimes below are generated using a computer with the recommended specs (16 GB RAM, 4 cores@3.3 GHz) and internet of speed 25 Mbps.

+## Software Requirements
+OS Requirements
+The package development version is tested on Linux operating systems.
+The developmental version of the package has been tested on the following systems:

+Linux: Ubuntu 16.04

+which should install in about 20 seconds.

 # Checklist for Data Analysis Conducted in The Manuscript
 Lead author(s): Bingsen Xiong
 Created by Bingsen Xiong on June, 2020; Updated by July 13, 2020